epogrebnyak/abacus/README.md

 ### Textbook example

-Here is an excercise from "Accounting Principles" by Weygandt, Kimmel and Kieso (ed 12, p.
+Here is an exercise from "Accounting Principles" by Weygandt, Kimmel and Kieso (ed 12, p.
 31) solved with `cx`.

 > Joan Robinson opens her own law office on July 1, 2017.
 During the first month of operations, the following transactions occurred.